Malvern, Worcestershire: Music

-In the 1960s, 1970s and 1980s, the Malvern Winter Gardens was a major regional venue for concerts by popular rock bands, including The Rolling Stones, Dave Berry, T-Rex, The Jam, AC/DC, Black Sabbath, The Undertones, and Joy Division.
-Many of the 1960s concerts were staged by Bannister promotions while later events were promoted by Cherry Red, a London-based independent record label formed in 1978.
+In the 1960s, 1970s, and 1980s the Malvern Winter Gardens was a major regional venue drawing an audience from as far afield as Birmingham, Cheltenham, and Gloucester for concerts by popular rock bands, including Dave Berry, The Who, The Spencer Davis Group, T-Rex, The Jam, AC/DC, Cream, Deep Purple, Black Sabbath, Manfred Mann, The Undertones, Joy Division, Procol Harum and many others.
+Most of the 1960s concerts were staged by Bannister promotions while later events were promoted by Cherry Red, a London-based independent record label formed in 1978.

 Drama

 Malvern Theatres, housed in the Winter Gardens complex in the town centre, is a provincial centre for the arts.
 The first Malvern Drama Festival, which took place in 1929, was dedicated to Bernard Shaw and planned by Sir Barry Jackson.
 A number of works have had their first performances at Malvern, six by Shaw including In Good King Charles's Golden Days, the 1929 English première of The Apple Cart, and the world première of Geneva in 1938.
 In 1956 Malvern held a Shaw centenary week.
 In February 1965 a Malvern Festival Theatre Trust was set up, and extensive refurbishment was undertaken.
 J. B. Priestley presided over the opening ceremony of the first summer season.
 In 1998, a further £7.2 million major redesign and refurbishment took place with the help of contributions from the National Lottery Distribution Fund (NLDF), administered by the government Department for Culture, Media and Sport.
+As part of a government funded £20 million extension planned for completion in 2026, a £2.25 million extension including a modern frontage was opened in July 2023.